Apartment Reputation Management: How You Can Better Obtain and Retain Residents

 Below are two ways PMCs can utilize UGC:

-As mentioned earlier, encourage residents to leave online reviews on sites like Google, Yelp, or Facebook.
-You can then ask residents for permission to share positive reviews on your properties’ local social media profiles or your website.
+Your PMC will likely receive reviews on Google, Facebook, and Yelp.
+If you find reviews you’d like to share, ask residents for permission to share their review on your properties’ local social media profiles or your website.

 PMCs can encourage residents to post pictures and videos of their apartments or rental properties on social media platforms like Instagram, Facebook, or Twitter.
 You can use this content to showcase the property to potential residents and give them an idea of what it’s like to live there.